JarvyJ/HomeIntent/docs/docs/developer-reference/example-component.md

 The `home_intent.get_config` function will load the `TimerSettings` from `config.yaml` and pass back the [pydantic](https://pydantic-docs.helpmanual.io/) model that can be used for initialization.
 This is only required if the custom component requires any settings passed in from the user.

 The `home_intent.register` function will keep track of the instantiated object and associated intents.
 When the the register function is called, the slots and sentences are verified, and a bit later on in the Home Intent setup all the slot functions are called to get the slot values.

+## Conventions
+All builtin intents will follow the folder importing structure, so `components/<component_name>/__init__.py`.
+This keeps the components directory in the codebase easy to navigate and allows us to add meta information later if needed.